Andrettin/Wyrmsun/readme.txt

 - 2.4.3
 -----------------------------------------------------------------------

+* Abilities
+- The learning buttons for Healing and Precision now correctly display descriptions for them.

 * Buildings
 - Temples and docks now correctly have a rally point button.

 * Factions
 - Revamped Frankish personal names.
 - Revamped Anglo-Saxon personal names.

+* Items
+- Fixed an issue which caused units without inventory to clear their order queue after picking up a healing item.
+- Fixed an issue which caused healing item auto-use to clear the unit's order queue.

 * Miscellaneous
 - Fixed issue which caused Germanic players to have the Teuton Civilization upgrade researched at scenario start when restarting the scenario after having developed the Teuton civilization.